 It’s a good idea to drill a few pilot holes before attaching to the wall.
 This wood is pretty thin and you don’t want to risk splitting it while you’re drilling into the wall.
 We drilled one pilot hole on each end before putting them up.
 We made sure the pendant lights are hanging at the same length and wallah!
 Two lights and brackets for $40!

-I love the farmhouse style these DIY pendant lights add to our room!
+I love these DIY industrial farmhouse pendant lights!
 And $40 for both!
 Not too bad and I still had a few bucks leftover for the rest of the makeover.
 Stay tuned for the final post of our Master Bedroom update on a budget!
 And be sure to check out the shiplap we added!

 Update – You can see the final makeover by clicking here!